 If you're planning to use your new card for a balance transfer, your balance transfer will also need to be approved by the card issuer, which will depend on your creditworthiness.
 If your credit isn't quite built up enough, you may find that the new issuer limits your balance transfer below your expectations.

 How to get the most out of a zero interest introductory period

 It's important to use your time with a 0% intro APR or interest rate to pay down your debt and make the most of your balance transfer.
 Maximizing your use of the introductory period will pay off for your long-term financial health by reducing your debt and improving your credit, and reduce the overall interest you pay on what you owe.

 Keep an eye on the end of your 0% intro APR period

-Sadly, all good things must come to an end, and that especially applies to introductory 0% APR periods.
-Make sure that you don't have a promotional balance left over or any new purchases, or you will begin to accrue interest once the intro period expires with no grace period.
+Sadly, all good things must come to an end, and that especially applies to 0% introductory APR periods.
+Make sure that you don't have a balance left over once the intro period expires to avoid being charged interest.